harrisjose/gitcheat/README.md

 Command line app that summarizes commonly used Git commands for quick reference.
 Based on [Git Cheat Sheet by GitHub](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf).

 Tested on Linux.
-Bug fixes and contributions are welcome.
+Bug fixes and contributions to make this better are welcome.

 # Why